Credit risk during Covid 19

 Indeed, the reductions and deferrals of charges are almost immediate, while the drop in receipts from customers will be delayed by 60 days on average according to the country payment profile (if it effectively manages its collection, of course).

-However, the boomerang effect will be violent because two months later, collections will drop in proportion to the drop in turnover, while expenses will return to their usual level.
+However, the boomerang effect will be violent because few months later, collections will drop in proportion to the drop in turnover, while expenses will return to their usual level.

 What are the consequences for customer risk management?They are hudge!